Skip to main content

 Perception

 Students must be able to observe and interpret demonstrations and experiments in the basic sciences.
-The student must be able to accurately determine and interpret physical findings in patients through the use of vision or hearing or the functional equivalent.
+The student must be able to accurately and efficiently determine and interpret physical findings in patients.
 The student must also be able to use touch perception or the functional equivalent to palpate and percuss during physical examinations.

 Communication

-Students must be able to communicate effectively and efficiently with patients, families, and colleagues to elicit information in both verbal and non-verbal forms.
+Students must be able to communicate effectively and efficiently with patients, families and colleagues.
 They must be able to obtain a medical history in a timely fashion and establish therapeutic relationships with patients.
 Students must be able to record information accurately and clearly and communicate effectively and efficiently with other healthcare professionals in a variety of patient settings.

 Motor Skills